 The Johnson Treatment LBJ had dogs, and, as a country boy, knew how to train.
 He would lay it on thick, so thick, that everyone in the room was embarrassed by the way he flattered and petted, singing high praises in glowing phrases, till his dog just glowed with good feelings.
 Yes, everyone was embarrassed except the dog he was doing it to.
-BH Oct 2017
+Bob Hoyle October 2017

 'Singing High-Pitch Praise Profusely' Training